Beach Camping Checklist – Essential Things to Bring

 3. Camp tarps

-Do keep in mind, however, that you likely won’t have any trees while beach camping to use as anchors while you pitch your tarp.
+However, remember that you likely won’t have any trees while beach camping to use as anchors while you pitch your tarp.
 So, plan to bring other pieces of gear, like hiking poles, to use as you prop up your tarp.

 You may also want to pack some extra tent stakes to help anchor your tarp in the sand.